 Small group learning situations allow for personal attention.
 You are able to interact with your students on a more personal level.
 The activities tend to be more customized and designed for the individual students.

 Small group instruction centers around differentiated instruction.
 When instruction is differentiated to meet individual needs, students tend to be more engaged in learning.
+Learn more about differentiation in math!

 A Workshop Model